 So, this idea to leave for the Rocky Mountains might seem like it came out of nowhere.
 But, it had been in Joseph’s mind for a long time.
 The only part of it that probably came as a surprise was that he decided to leave right then and there that night with no notice or preparation.

-So, Joseph and his brother Hyrum and Willard Richards are hiding out in the house of one of the members of the Mormon Church who live in Iowa.
+So, Joseph and his brother Hyrum and Willard Richards are hiding out in the house of one of the members of the Church of Jesus Christ of Latter-day Saints who live in Iowa.
 That’s their base camp – their jumping off point – to travel out west.